vippsas/vipps-recurring-api/vipps-recurring-api.md

 See [Authentication and authorization](#authentication).

-See the Postman collection available on https://github.com/vippsas/vipps-recurring-api for en easy way to test the API.
+See the [Quick start guide](vipps-recurring-api-quick-start.md) for en easy way to test the API.

 ## Authentication